Nomthub/chatBack2/README.md

-###Task -Build a GraphQL API NodeJS
+# Task -Build a GraphQL API NodeJS

 GraphQL is a query language and a server-side runtime (typically served  over HTTP).
 GraphQL is a language for querying data.
 Unlike most query languages (such as SQL), you don’t use GraphQL to query a particular type of data store (such as a MySQL database).
 Instead, you use GraphQL to query data from any number of different sources.

-You have to create a GraphQL API by following the steps below
+### You have to create a GraphQL API by following the steps below:
 1. Create a new project on your device and install the graphQL dependencies using the terminal
 2. Create a schema for startups in the index.js file
 3. Hardcode an array of startups you want to query on